TennCreekBridges/API-Mash-Project/README.md

 # API-Mash-Project
-As a fun, hip dad,
+As a fun, hip parent,
 I want a way to connect with my Star Wars loving kids.